MontiCore/cd4analysis/docs/GettingStarted.md

   *not* to the JRE, e.g., the following would be good:
     - `/user/lib/jvm/java-21-openjdk` on UNIX or
     - `C:\Program Files\Java\jdk-21.*` on Windows.
-      You will need this in order to run the Java compiler for compiling the generated Java source files.
+      You will need this to run the Java compiler for compiling the generated Java source files.
-- Also make sure that the system variable is set such that the Java compiler can be used from any directory.
+- Also, make sure that the system variable is set such that the Java compiler can be used from any directory.
 JDK installations on UNIX systems do this automatically.
 On Windows systems, the `bin` directory of the JDK installation needs to be appended to the `PATH`